-From a vital exploration of missing histories to an immersive virtual reality adventure into rave culture, discover the best exhibitions you can see across Birmingham in 2025.
+From a vital exploration of missing histories and a celebration of Ozzy Osbourne’s legacy to Japanese ceramics, discover the best exhibitions you can see in and around Birmingham.

 Artist Christopher Samuel explores themes of stigma, belonging and agency in a new exhibition about stories missing from history at Birmingham Museum & Art Gallery.